 Why it’s not so bad – While it can be a pain to wear extra layers and let your favorite pair of shoes gather dust, embrace the opportunity to try out a new look.
 Europe has some of the most fashionable cities in the world and the locals tend to be experts at combining form with function.
 Get inspired by the people around you and head to a thrift store or flea market to find the best deals when you are in need of another layer or two.

 European countries have varying economic circumstances but regardless of where you land, the cost of living is relatively high.
 Many teachers, especially those coming from areas in Asia and the Middle East, are surprised at the amount of money they spend when they first arrive.
 While there are a lot of inexpensive ways to travel around Europe, housing, food, clothing, taxes, and other day-to-day expenses can add up for those who choose to stay for a longer period of time.

-If you would like to find out more about what it’s like to teach in Europe, take a look at this infographic.
-You may also be interested in reading more about living costs in Barcelona, Prague, Malaga or Cádiz.
-Whichever location you choose for your TEFL certification, make sure you take advantage of all the accommodation, visa and careers support that Oxford TEFL provides.
+Whichever course you choose for your TEFL certification, make sure you take advantage of all the accommodation, visa and careers support that Oxford TEFL provides.
 Get in touch or apply for your Trinity or Cambridge-accredited TEFL certification here.